chongyi-zheng/SMPLpp/README.md

 Currently, SMPL++ is for research purpose, any commercial usage should be allowed by original authors.

-## Reference
+## Links

-[1] Matthew Loper, Naureen Mahmood, Javier Romero, Gerard Pons-Moll, and Michael J. Black.
-2015.
-"SMPL: a skinned multi-person linear model".
-ACM Trans.
-Graph.
-34, 6, Article 248 (October 2015), 16 pages.

-[2] Federica Bogo, Angjoo Kanazawa, Christoph Lassner, Peter Gehler, Javier Romero, Michael J. Black.
-"Keep It SMPL: Automatic Estimation of 3D Human Pose and Shape from a Single Image".
-Lecture Notes in Computer Science (2016): 561–578.
-Crossref.
-Web.

-[3] Angjoo Kanazawa, Michael J. Black, David W. Jacobs, Jitendra Malik.
-"End-to-end Recovery of Human Shape and Pose".
-Computer Vision and Pattern Recognition (CVPR) 2018.

-[4] Official Website of SMPL: http://smpl.is.tue.mpg.de.
+[1] Official Website of SMPL: http://smpl.is.tue.mpg.de.

-[5] Official Website of SMPLify: http://smplify.is.tue.mpg.de.
+[2] Official Website of SMPLify: http://smplify.is.tue.mpg.de.